 Do snakeheads have mercury?

-Large predator fish such as snakeheads contained more mercury (400 ng/g) than is generally recommended for pregnant women.
-The study was published in the journal Environmental Health Perspectives.
+Large predator fish such as snakeheads contained more mercury (400 ng/g) than is generally recommended for pregnant and lactating women, according to a study published in the Journal of the American Medical Association (JAMA).